silvia-poulakidas/chicago-healthcare-access-gap/README.md

 ## Key Findings

-- **31% of the city's estimated uninsured adults** live in just 10 of Chicago's 77 community areas — led by **South Lawndale, Belmont Cragin, and Chicago Lawn**.
+- **31% of the city's estimated uninsured adults** live in just 10 of Chicago's 77 community areas, led by **South Lawndale, Belmont Cragin, and Chicago Lawn**.
 - Those same 10 areas have **nearly double the limited-English-proficiency rate** of the citywide average (**24% vs. 14%**), suggesting language access and insurance access are correlated, not independent problems.
-- **4 of the 10 priority areas** — West Lawn, Ashburn, West Pullman, and Mount Greenwood — sit more than 3 miles from the nearest clinic in the directory used here.
+- **4 of the 10 priority areas**, West Lawn, Ashburn, West Pullman, and Mount Greenwood, sit more than 3 miles from the nearest clinic in the directory used here (Reference the sctterplot).
-- Cross-referencing against real free-clinic locations in Chicago, **two of the top three priority areas already have a free-clinic presence** (Belmont Cragin and South Lawndale/Little Village), while **Chicago Lawn — the #3 priority area — does not** appear to have one in this directory.
+- Cross-referencing against real free-clinic locations in Chicago, **two of the top three priority areas already have a free-clinic presence** (Belmont Cragin and South Lawndale/Little Village), while **Chicago Lawn, the #3 priority area, does not** appear to have one in this directory.
 This suggests it may be worth investigating as a potential expansion target.